NYU-CSO/recitation/r2/README.md

 ==========

-Exercise 1
+Exercise 1 -- "Signed Subtraction"
 -----

 Suppose we want to add two numbers on an x86 processor: 86 and -94.
 We know the answer is -8, but we want to see how these numbers are stored in memory, added, then stored again.

 Let the number 86 be stored at address `0x00` and let the number -94 be stored at the address `0x04`.
 (What decimal numbers do `0x00` and `0x04` represent?
 Why are they not consecutive?)
 Further, let the result, -8, be stored at address `0x08`.

 Draw the memory before the addition operation and after the addition operation in hexadecimal.

 Rather than convert -8 into 32-bit signed integer directly, calculate -8 via the addition of 86 and -94 as 32-bit signed integers.